 “The Fujifilm X-T2's body is made of magnesium alloy…. weather-sealed in 63 points to achieve a high level of resistance to dust and moisture.
 Couple this with its ability to work in temperatures down to -10°C and you'll see the camera is ready for anything.
 Similar weather-sealing is applied to the dust-resistant and water-resistant lenses and the Power Booster Grip to provide weather resistance across the entire system.”
 (Fujifilm X-T2 web page)

 After choosing your camera, don’t forget to consider weather-sealed lenses (the lens is just as exposed to the elements as the camera, if not more so).
 Similar to cameras, the manufactures are not particularly forthcoming about this process.
 It’s slightly less complicated to weather seal a lens with fewer buttons and points of entry, but generally a separate sealing is added to the exterior and joints of the lens to keep moisture and dust out.
 Of course, the seal between the camera and lens is of particular importance as that zone offers direct access to all of the critical internal components, including the image sensor.

 Some “pro” lenses with a maximum aperture of f/2.8 or faster are weather sealed, but it’s really a case-by-case basis.
 Olympus advertises nine M.Zuiko weather-sealed lenses to choose from covering virtually all focal lengths, including our favorite: the Olympus 12-40mm f/2.8 Pro.
-Fujifilm has six options (two primes and four zooms) and are kind enough to label them with “WR” for weather resistance.
-A handful of Sony lenses are listed as being dust and moisture resistant, mostly of the FE (full frame) variety.
+Fujifilm has fourteen options (seven primes and seven zooms) and are kind enough to label them with “WR” for weather resistance.
+A handful of Sony lenses are listed as being dust- and moisture-resistant, mostly of the FE (full frame) variety.
 Again, weather-sealed lenses are not mandatory but you should take them under strong consideration.